-Birth injuries are not always the result of medical malpractice.
+Birth injuries are not always the result of a medical mistake.
 Sometimes, bad things happen to good people.
-But, sometimes, far too often, a doctor's mistake caused the injuries.
+But, sometimes, far too often, a health care providers' mistake caused serious injuries to the newborn.

-Birth injury lawsuits are complex.
-It matters who you hire as an attorney.
-You need skilled birth injury malpractice attorney to fight for you. if you want to investigate your potential claim, we will discuss your case with you at no charge so you can learn more about what you are facing.
-Call our Maryland birth injury malpractice lawyers at 800-553-8082 today or get a free online consultation.
+Labor and delivery lawsuits are complex.
+The Maryland birth injury lawyer your hire matters.
+You need a skilled attorney to fight for you.
+If you want to investigate your potential claim, our legal team will discuss your case with you at no charge so you can learn more about what you are facing.
+Call a Maryland birth injury malpractice lawyer at 800-553-8082 today or get a free online consultation.

-- Birth Injury Lawsuits in Maryland (an overview of the process of bringing a birth injury claim)
+- Birth injury lawsuits in Maryland (an overview of the process of bringing claims for mistakes made during delivery)

-- An example birth injury case filed by Miller & Zois
+- An example childbirth injury case filed by Miller & Zois

 - Sample cerebral palsy lawsuit